sotsugov/til/selenium/jqplot-data-parsing.md

-# How to get data from a jqplot line chart selenium webdriver
+# How to get data from a jqplot line chart selenium webdriver python

 1. Find the chart element
 2. Get the graph data by executing the javascript code on the page